HMS Broke (D83): 1925–1939

 After trials and workup, Broke was ordered to the Mediterranean, arriving at Malta on 9 February 1925 and replacing Montrose as leader of the 4th Destroyer Flotilla.
 She was refitted at Malta dockyard from May to August 1929 and again from November 1930 to March 1931.
 Broke left the 4th Flotilla and returned to British waters in April 1931, going into reserve at Devonport.
 While in reserve, she acted as tender to the Royal Naval Engineering College at Keyham, Plymouth until April 1932, and then served as Emergency destroyer at Devonport.
-In June 1935 Broke received a full crew, and was allocated as an independent command (i.e. not part of any Flotilla) as part of the Reserve Fleet.
+In June 1935 Broke received a full crew, and was allocated as an independent command (i.e. not part of any flotilla) as part of the Reserve Fleet.
 She served as the flagship for the Rear Admiral (D) of the Reserve Fleet during the Royal Fleet Review in July 1935, before returning to local duties around Portsmouth.
 In October 1935, HMS Broke starred as the fictional "Second-class cruiser HMS Rutland" in the film Forever England based upon C. S. Forester's novel Brown on Resolution, with John Mills playing Able Seaman Brown in his first leading role.

 Broke was refitted at Devonport from September 1936 to March 1937, having her boilers re-tubed.
 After completing the refit, Broke returned to reserve duties at Devonport, again acting as Emergency destroyer and as a tender for the Royal Naval Engineering College.
 On 2 September 1937 Broke was sent to investigate an SOS signal from the South African merchant ship Sherard Osborn in the Bay of Biscay.
-The Captain of Sherard Osborn had sent the signal fearing an imminent mutiny owing to an overtime dispute and poor conditions aboard the ship, but intervention by Broke was not needed.
+The captain of Sherard Osborn had sent the signal fearing an imminent mutiny owing to an overtime dispute and poor conditions aboard the ship, but intervention by Broke was not needed.
 On 20 November that year, Broke was damaged in a collision with the destroyer Witch and was under repair at Devonport from 31 December 1937 to 28 January 1938.
-She was temporarily brought forwards into full commission later into 1938, replacing Codrington as leader while Codrington was being refitted.
+She was temporarily brought forward into full commission later into 1938, replacing Codrington as leader while Codrington was being refitted.
 Broke returned to reserve in October 1938 and again underwent refit at Devonport from January to June 1939.